Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

    - Backdoor identification
    - Malware discovery

+- It is mostly useful for perfoming single host scans and basic information gathering or enumeration
+- It does not detect all vulnerabilities and it cannot run multiple scans simultaneously

+**Nessus/ Vulnerability scans**
+- NSE scan is weaker than a vulnerability scan.
+An example of vulnerability scan includes Nessus

+- these scan the network using a known database of vulnerabilities **National Vulnerability Databse (NBV)** [NVB](nvd.nist.gov), whcih are rated based on the severity and are assigned a common vulnerability score (CVSS) and catwgory (low, medium, high, critical) of severity based on the score

+- In contrast with penetration testing there is no exploitation of weaknesses

+- Other vulnerability scans include `Nexpose`-developed by  Rapid7, fully integerted with metasploit, and can be deployed with cloud,

 **Zenmap**

 - Its an official Nmap Security GUI (graphical user interface).
 Update- ok its cool to know that this software exists